 Create a numbering system

-If you’re motivated to be really organized, you can label each box with its destination as well as a number corresponding with your inventory.
+If you’re motivated to be really organized, you can label each box with its destination as well as a number corresponding to your inventory.
 That is one way to know how many boxes are supposed to be delivered to each room, where to find your bedsheets, and if you share your system with your movers, it will help them to stay organized too.

 Or?
 Your professional moving company may have a system they suggest to help you and your movers stay on the same page and keep your move efficient and smooth.
 Ask if they offer labels or inventory systems already, and you might save yourself some time with the stickers or the printer.
 If you need help strategizing how many and which boxes to use, check out this blog post!